aviinashmishra/DUDADDY/README.md

 ## Features

-- **Multi-Vendor Architecture:** Allows multiple vendors to register, manage their own products, and sell on a single platform.
+- **Premium Brand Platform:** Single-vendor e-commerce platform for DuDaddy's premium Ayurvedic supplements.
-- **Customer-Facing Storefront:** A beautiful and responsive user interface for customers to browse and purchase products.
+- **Customer-Facing Storefront:** Beautiful and responsive user interface for customers to browse and purchase premium supplements.
-- **Vendor Dashboards:** Dedicated dashboards for vendors to manage products, view sales analytics, and track orders.
+- **Admin Dashboard:** Comprehensive admin panel to manage products, view analytics, and track orders.
 - **Admin Panel:** A comprehensive dashboard for platform administrators to oversee vendors, products, and commissions.

 ## 🛠️ Tech Stack <a name="-tech-stack"></a>